In crime-hit Nigerian city, rape victims find their voice - France 24

 The figures for admissions to the little clinic speak amply about the scale of rape in Port Harcourt.

-Since the start of the year, more than 1,200 patients have sought help there.
-In October alone, there were 148 new admissions.
+Since the start of the year, more than 1,200 new cases have been treated.
+In October alone, there were 148.

 Port Harcourt has many of the fundamental problems of poverty and inequality which are familiar to Nigeria's big cities.